nagarajurahul/kubernetes-apps/Learnings.md

 `Insufficient Resource`

-Memory
-Can be CPU as well
+Memory, Can be CPU as well

 `Unbound Persistent Volume`